wtistang/LibertyGettingStarted-Lab/README.md

 5. Switch to the server.xml file.
 Delete the **webApplication** element, then enter **include** and press **CTRL+SPACE**.

-    The Liberty configuration assistant shows you the available elements.
+    The Liberty Tools configuration assistant shows you the available elements.

     <kbd>![image097](./images/media/image097.png)</kbd>